 Power to make rules

-293. (1) The Government may, by notification in the official Gazette, make rules to carry out the purposes of this Chapter.
+17. (1) The Government may by notification in the official Gazette make such rules as appear to it to be necessary for carrying into effect the provisions of this Act.